Sen. Tina Smith attacks challenger Jason Lewis over 1998 stance on farm subsidies

 Decades later, and after spending a term in the U.S. House from 2017 to 2019, Lewis now says "everything is different" compared with then.

-Smith, a Democrat who is defending her appointment to the Senate for the first time, is using the video to challenge Lewis with farmers, who tend to vote Republican.
+Smith, a Democrat who was appointed to the Senate in 2017 and won a special election in 2018, is using the video to challenge Lewis with farmers, who tend to vote Republican.

 The two candidates are scheduled to meet for a virtual candidate forum on Tuesday as part of FarmFest.
 The annual farm exposition in Redwood Falls, Minn., has been canceled but is still holding events online.